The World of Harry Potter:

 Regarding Canon Compliance:

-The Harry Potter fanfic community really took off like a rocket after the release of ‘Harry Potter and the Goblet of Fire’ (July 8, 2000), although there were already quite a few fanfics written and posted before that date.
-A great deal of the reason for this was that the first three books were released in very quick succession, and the majority of the readers (not all) were content to wait for the next official volume in the series, rather than attempting to “roll their own”.
+The Harry Potter fanfic community took off like a rocket after the release of ‘Harry Potter and the Goblet of Fire’ (July 8, 2000), although there were already quite a few fanfics written and posted before that date.
+A great deal of the reason for this sudden influx of fanfic was that the first three books were released in very quick succession, and the majority of the readers (not all) had been content to wait for the next official volume in the series, rather than attempting to “roll their own”.
 The release of Goblet of Fire, however, was followed by the “3-year summer”, which served as a veritable invitation for the writing of Harry Potter fanfic.

 The notations are: